haam-community/haam-summer-school/docs/2024/instructors.md

 # Instructors

 Meet your instructors!
-This page introduces you to the people guiding you through the 2024 edition of the HAAM summer school.
+This page introduces you to the people guiding you through the 2024 edition of the HAAM summer school. _The summer school would not be possible without them, thank you!_

 <!--
 ## Organisers